Deepest Voting: a new way of electing: Proofs

 \begin{itemize} \item Case p=1.

-Let consider the following configuration with 9 voters and 3 candidates:
+Consider the following configuration with 9 voters and 3 candidates:

-The corresponding scatterplot is given in Figure \ref{NI1} taking $p_0=1/9$.
-As the median of grades for candidate $c_2$ is higher than the median for the other candidates, candidate $c_2$ is elected by $wL^1$ Deepest voting.
+The representation of the votes in the space of candidate $c_1$ and candidate $c_2$ is given in Figure \ref{NI1} taking $(a,b,c,d,p_0)=(0.1,0.5,0.6,1,1/9)$.
+As the median of grades for candidate $c_2$ is higher than the median for the other candidates, candidate $c_2$ is elected by $L^1$ deepest voting.
 However, $c_1$ is the Condorcet winner since an absolute majority of voters prefer $c_1$ to $c_2$ and $c_3$.
 In the same time, $c_2$ is elected even if he is the Condorcet loser, as $c_1$ and $c_3$ are preferred to $c_2$ by a majority of voters.

 \item Case $p>1$.